Built Environment Virtual Pavilion for COP26

 The Delivery Partners consist of non-profits, trade bodies and professional institutes from across the built environment sector who have begun working closely together to deliver the various elements of the Virtual Pavilion.
 This involves content curation as well as engaging members and key stakeholders to help promote the built environment’s role in addressing the climate and biological emergencies.
 For relevant organisations wishing to come on board as a Delivery Partner – please see the contact details listed below.

-If you have any questions about the Virtual Pavilion, would like to find out more about becoming a Delivery or Funding Partner, or have other questions about getting involved, please contact COP26@ukgbc.org.
+If you have any questions about the Virtual Pavilion, would like to find out more about becoming a Delivery or Commercial Partner, or have other questions about getting involved, please contact COP26@ukgbc.org.

 For further details about UKGBC’s wider COP26 advocacy, please visit our dedicated COP26 webpage.